Iran starts underground nuclear work, condemns American to die

-TEHRAN/VIENNA Iran has switched on a uranium enrichment plant inside a mountain and sentenced an American to death for spying, actions sure to provoke Western anger and undermine diplomacy aimed at averting further sanctions or war.
+TEHRAN/VIENNA Iran has switched on a uranium enrichment plant deep inside a mountain and sentenced to death an American arrested as a spy, actions sure to provoke the West's anger and undermine diplomacy aimed at averting crippling sanctions or even war.

-The start of enrichment at the Fordow bunker near the Shi'ite Muslim holy city of Qom was confirmed on Monday by an Iranian official in Tehran and by the Vienna-based International Atomic Energy Agency, which has inspected it.
+The start of enrichment at the Fordow bunker near the Shi'ite Muslim holy city of Qom was confirmed on Monday by an Iranian official in Tehran and two diplomats in Vienna, home of the International Atomic Energy Agency, which has inspected it.

-Iran insists its nuclear programme is purely non-military but the West believes it is intended to produce nuclear weapons.

-Putting enrichment deep underground could eventually make it much harder for U.S. or Israeli forces to bomb, narrowing the time window for diplomacy to avert any potential attack.
+Locating enrichment - the most contentious part of Iran's nuclear programme - deep underground could eventually make it much harder for U.S. or Israeli forces to bomb, narrowing the time window for diplomacy to avert any potential attack.

-The U.S. State Department said the reported uranium enrichment at Fordow would be a "further escalation" of Iran's "ongoing violations" of U.N. resolutions.

-The death sentence for Amir Mirza Hekmati, 28, an Arizona-born former U.S. military translator with dual nationality, further riled Washington, which denies he is a spy and has demanded his immediate release since his arrest.
+The death sentence for Amir Mirza Hekmati, 28, an Arizona-born former U.S. military translator, further riled Washington, which denies he is a spy and has demanded his immediate release since his arrest last month.

 "If true, we strongly condemn such a verdict and will work with our partners to convey our condemnation to the Iranian government," White House spokesman Tommy Vietor said.

 The two moves come at a time when new U.S. sanctions imposed over Iran's nuclear programme are causing real economic pain.
 Tehran has responded with threats to international shipping that have frightened oil markets.
-A parliamentary election in two months is widening Iran's internal political divisions.
+And a parliamentary election in two months is widening Iran's internal political divisions.

 On New Year's Eve, U.S. President Barack Obama signed into law by far the toughest financial sanctions yet against Iran, which if fully implemented could make it impossible for most countries to pay for Iranian oil.
 The European Union, which still buys a fifth of Iran's 2.6 million barrels per day of exports, is expected to announce an embargo this month.